 In order to prepare them, you will need a pastry bag to get their iconic shape.

-Churros are always accompanied by hot chocolate, which makes them the ideal dessert of cold winter days.
+Churros are always accompanied by hot chocolate, which makes them the ideal dessert for cold winter days.
 Moreover, they are usually eaten while playing some board games.

-Do not hesitate to sweeten your evenings with delicious churros!
+Do not hesitate to sweeten your evenings with delicious churros, as this is one of my favorite Christmas food Spain!

 Get the recipe: Authentic Churros Recipe from Spain